Conducting a user test may seem simple at first—you ask a few questions and observe the participant, right? Not quite.

 Whether you’re running an in-person or remote user test, choosing the demographics of your participants is extremely important.
 If you’re testing a website or prototype that you know is going to be used by users who are 55+, recruiting participants in that age range is a must.

 Every user group (i.e. age, gender, income level, etc.) is different which means they all use interfaces differently—you need to know exactly how your specific audience will use your system to create the best solution possible.

 2. DON’T recruit your eager co-worker

-Sure, it’s easy to roll over and grab the closest, most willing co-worker you can find to recruit for your user test, but unless that co-worker hasn’t been involved in the project and fits the demographic and mindset perfectly, using them is far from ideal.
+Sure, it’s easy to roll over and grab the closest, most willing co-worker you can find to recruit for your user test, but unless that co-worker hasn’t been involved in the project and fits the demographic perfectly, using them is far from ideal.
 It’s likely that they’ll have preconceived notions and too much background information to provide you with unbiased and useful responses.